Movie Gallery: History

-Movie Gallery was formed in 1985 by Joe Malugen and Harrison Parrish in Dothan, Alabama.
-Through its wholly owned subsidiary, M.G.A., the company's founders began operating video specialty stores in southern Alabama and the Florida panhandle, and franchising the Movie Gallery store concept.
-By June 1987 the company owned five stores and had a franchise operation of 45 stores.
-In 1988, the company began to consolidate the franchisees into company owned stores.
-By 1992, the company had a total of 37 stores and annual revenues of $6 million.
+The first Movie Gallery store opened on December 11, 1984 in Union Park, Florida, in the Orlando-Kissimmee metropolitan area.
+It was an outcropping of National Home Video, a Kissimmee-based enterprise founded a year prior by 19-year-old Jerry D. Turner.
+Due to its generic name and causing potential confusion with National Video, all stores would be converted to the Movie Gallery name by the end of 1985.
+By June 1987, the company owned five stores and had 45 franchise locations.
+In 1988, Movie Gallery began consolidating franchisees into company‑owned stores.
+By 1992, the company operated 37 stores and reported approximately $6 million in annual revenue.

+M.G.A.
+Inc. (Movie Gallery of Alabama) was the first out-of-state franchisee, founded by Joe Malugen and Harrison Parrish in Dothan, Alabama.
+They would open the first location outside of Florida on Ross Clark Circle in Dothan in February 1985.
+After National Home Video, Inc. began to experience financial difficulty in the early 1990s, M.G.A. would acquire the Movie Gallery name and assets in September 1992, moving the chain's headquarters to Dothan.

 In August 1994, the company completed an initial public offering of its stock.
 With the proceeds from this offering, the company began to quickly complete acquisitions of various video chains, primarily in the southeast.
 In early 1995, the company raised additional public funds and continued the acquisition and development of stores.
 By the middle of 1996, only 22 months after beginning its aggressive expansion strategy, Movie Gallery had grown to over 850 stores through over 100 separate acquisitions.

 In 1999, Movie Gallery announced plans to build 100 new stores.
 The company completed an 88-store acquisition of Blowout Entertainment in May and ended the year with more than 950 locations in 31 states.
 In 2000, Movie Gallery again set its goal at opening 100 new stores and relocating 25.
 This goal was surpassed.

 The company moved forward with its largest single-chain acquisition to date, expanding its base of stores by 30%, in late December 2001.
 The addition of Video Update stores to the Movie Gallery family launched the company's international presence with 100 retail locations in Canada.
 From 2001 to 2002, the number of Movie Gallery stores has increased by 49 percent, or 510 locations, most of which were acquired through the purchase of Video Update.
 Movie Gallery achieved the 1,678 store mark in 2002.

 In 2005, the company completed the largest acquisition to date with the Hollywood Entertainment merger.
 This combination of companies increased the store total to 4,700 with revenues in excess of $2.5 billion.
 In addition, Movie Gallery opened 61 new stores in Western Canada with the acquisition of VHQ Entertainment.